laanwj/sundog/README.md

 - Loading / reading states (`l` and `s` respectively).
 - Ground combat

 Is it fully playable?
-Almost: a few critical parts for completing the game are still missing.
-See below.
+Almost.
+I haven't tested everything, but see below.

 ### To be done

 Critical:

-- Untested: space combat on pirate encounters (some native procedures may need to be implemented for this).
+- *Untested:* space combat on pirate encounters (some native procedures may need to be implemented for this).

 Non-critical: